AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/text.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/text.html) instead.

 >[!NOTE]
 >
->The **Text** Fourndation Component is based on the [Rich Text editor](/help/sites-authoring/rich-text-editor.md), as is the **Table** Foundation Component.
+>The **Text** Foundation Component is based on the [Rich Text editor](/help/sites-authoring/rich-text-editor.md), as is the **Table** Foundation Component.

 The Text component lets you enter a text block using a WYSIWYG editor, with functionality provided by the [Rich Text editor](/help/sites-authoring/rich-text-editor.md).
-A selection of icons allow you to format your text, including font characteristics, alignment, links, lists and indentation.
+A selection of icons allow you to format your text, including font characteristics, alignment, links, lists, and indentation.

 ![chlimage_1-98](assets/chlimage_1-98.png)